|

 a virtual world for inner-city children at The Accelerated School,

-varying means of communication and develop conflict resolution skills.
+explore varying means of communication and develop conflict resolution

-as a performer, choreographer and director, performing for audiences
+world as a performer, choreographer and director, performing for

-across North America and Europe.
-Her experience includes a tour of
+audiences across North America and Europe.
+Her experience includes

-duty as a Director of Entertainment for Club Med.
-This eclectic background
+a tour of duty as a Director of Entertainment for Club Med.
+This

-enables her to shed a new perspective on the value of entertainment
+eclectic background enables her to shed a new perspective on the

-in education and vice versa, a topic she passionately debates.
+value of entertainment in education and vice versa, a topic she

 Dr. Greene is a well-regarded lecturer and speaker.
 Her presentations